broadcastt/broadcastt-docs/README.md

 Any change on master automatically deploys the documentation to the site.

-[HUGO](https://gohugo.io/) is used for generating the static files and [Dokku](http://dokku.viewdocs.io/dokku/) is used ofr the easy deployment.
+[HUGO](https://gohugo.io/) is used for generating the static files and [Dokku](http://dokku.viewdocs.io/dokku/) is used for the deployment.

 ## Contributing